Bylaws of the

 Article IV: Membership, and Dues

-Section Four: Voting.
-Only those members whose dues are paid up shall be entitled to vote.
-Voting rights are one vote each for Membership of one person or corporation.
-Two votes only for Membership Family of two.
+Section Four: Voting Only those members whose dues are paid (current) up shall be entitled to vote.
+Voting rights are one vote for one person of corporation (Business Membership).
+One for the initial $10.00 dues paying member and two votes per household only.

 Section Five: Any member whose dues are unpaid after second notification of becoming due and payable shall forfeit his/her membership.